linode/docs/docs/products/storage/object-storage/guides/access-keys/index.md

 ![Viewing a list of access keys in the Cloud Manager](access-keys-list.png)

-This page dispalys a list of all access keys added to your Object Storage account.
+This page displays a list of all access keys added to your Object Storage account.
 From here, you can create a new access key, edit the labels on the existing keys, view the permissions, or revoke access (which deletes the access key).

 ## Create an Access Key